 In May 2014, the Financial Accounting Standards Board ("FASB") issued new accounting guidance related to revenue recognition.
 This new standard will replace all current U.S. GAAP guidance on this topic and eliminate all industry-specific guidance.
 The new revenue recognition standard provides a unified model to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration for which the entity expects to be entitled in exchange for those goods or services.
 This guidance provides that the standard will be effective for us beginning January 1, 2017 and can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 In July 2015, the FASB voted to amend the guidance by approving a one-year delay in the effective date of the new standard to 2018.
-Under this deferred implementation, early adoption is allowed, but not earlier than the original effective date.
-We are currently evaluating the timing of this new standard's adoption and the effect that adopting it will have on our financial statements and related disclosures.
+We are in the process of analyzing the impact of this standard and evaluating the impact on our consolidated financial statements.
+This includes reviewing current accounting policies and practices to identify potential differences that would result from applying the requirements under the new standard.
+We expect to complete the evaluation and validate results by the end of the second quarter of 2017.
+We expect to complete the evaluation of the impact of the accounting and disclosure requirements on our business processes, controls and systems by the end of the third quarter of 2017.
+A full assessment is expected to be completed by the end of 2017.
+We will adopt this standard in the first quarter of 2018, and apply the modified retrospective approach.
+We are currently evaluating the impact of adopting this new standard on our consolidated financial statements.

 In February 2016, the FASB issued ASU 2016-02, "Leases."
 This standard requires organizations that lease assets to recognize the assets and liabilities created by those leases.
 The standard also will require disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 The ASU becomes effective for public companies for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-We are currently evaluating the timing of this new standard's adoption and the effect that adopting it will have on our financial statements and related disclosures.
+We are required to adopt the guidance on a modified retrospective basis and can elect to apply optional practical expedients.
+We are currently evaluating the approach we will take and the impact of adopting this new standard on our consolidated financial statements and related disclosures.